 - Weekly year group assemblies led by academy leaders or guest speakers

-- Student Voice activities
+- Pupil Voice activities

-- Student Council and Doncaster Youth Council.
+- The Student Council and Doncaster Youth Council

 - Healthy schools’ initiatives